HMS Hermione (74): Construction and design

-The Dido-class were designed as small cruisers capable of being built quickly and in large numbers to allow a shortfall in numbers of cruisers against the numbers which were required to meet the Royal Navy's requirements.
-Rather than the mixed armament of single purpose 6-inch (152 mm) low-angle (anti -ship) and 4-inch (102 mm) high-angle (anti-aircraft) guns carried by previous light cruisers, it was decided to fit a dual purpose main armament, capable of both anti-ship and anti-aircraft fire.
+The Dido-class were designed as small cruisers capable of being built quickly and in large numbers to allow a shortfall in numbers of cruisers against the numbers which were required to meet the Royal Navy's needs.
+Rather than the mixed armament of single-purpose 6-inch (152 mm) low-angle (anti-ship) and 4-inch (102 mm) high-angle (anti-aircraft) guns carried by previous light cruisers, it was decided to fit a dual-purpose main armament, capable of both anti-ship and anti-aircraft fire.
 This used the new 5.25-inch (133 mm) gun as used in the King George V-class battleships.

-Hermione was one of two Dido-class cruisers ordered under the 1937 construction programme for the Royal Navy, following on from 5 ships ordered the previous year.
+Hermione was one of two Dido-class cruisers ordered under the 1937 construction programme for the Royal Navy, following on from five ships ordered the previous year.
 Hermione was laid down at Alexander Stephen and Sons Linthouse, Glasgow shipyard as Yard number 560 on 6 October 1937, was launched on 18 May 1939 and completed on 25 March 1941.

 Hermione was 512 ft long overall and 485 ft between perpendiculars, with a beam of 50 ft 6 in and a mean draught of 16 ft 6 in (increasing to 17 ft 3 in at full load.
 Displacement was 5600 LT standard and 6850 LT full load.
 The ship's machinery was arranged in a four-shaft layout, with four Admiralty 3-drum boilers supplying steam at 400 psi to Parsons single-reduction geared steam turbines, rated at 62000 shp, giving a speed of 32.25 kn.
 1100 LT of fuel oil were carried, giving a range of 4240 nmi at 16 kn, reducing to 3480 nmi at 20 kn and 1500 nmi at 32 kn.